makovalab-psu/RecoverY/README.md

     cd dependency
     ./run_dsk_Linux.sh <FASTQ_file> <kmer_size>

-In this case, FASTQ_file is r1.fastq and kmer_size is recommended to be 25.
+In this case, FASTQ_file can be data/r1.fastq and kmer_size is recommended to be 25.
 The kmer_counts table will be generated in :

     ./dependency/dsk_output/kmer_counts_from_dsk